 It was kind of spur of the moment thing.
 And this is my hair donation story 🙂

 Last week, I went to a salon to get my hair trimmed.
-The hairstylist, Ankit Patel, being a close friend of mine, told me that he has started a campaign where he will be donating hair to an NGO who then makes wigs from it for cancer patients.
+The hairstylist, Ankit Patel, being a close friend of mine, told me that he has started a campaign for hair donation to an NGO who then makes wigs from it for cancer patients.

 I loved the idea.

 With the year we are having, I wanted something positive to happen.
 But trimming more than half of my hair length, instead of just an inch or two was something I hesitated for a moment.
 After all while you opt for hair donation you need to cut minimum 12 inches of your hair…

 But then I figured, why not?
 Its just hair… It will grow back.